 The pictures record the courtship with my wife.
 There are images of Lake Natoma backwater on our first kayak outing.
 A great shot of our bright the smiles after placing in the Race on Red Canoe & Kayak race.
 Plus travel snapshots of a northern Minnesota camp out complete with mosquitoes, a thunderstorm in Colorado and coming back home again at Lake Natoma.

 July 4, 2013...This river has a way of slowing down time.
 The sun hangs like a big orange ball sinking just slowly, slowly, slowly.
 The trees reflect in a mirror image of the water.
 It is very still, till the echoes of fireworks shatter the silence.
 After all, it is the fourth of July.

-Sometimes the entry is a combination weather report and laundry list of where I went, who came with, did it rain or shine? and what did I have for snacks.
+Sometimes the entry is a combination weather report and a laundry list of where I went, who came with, did it rain or shine? and what did I have for snacks?
 Those entries are pretty simple.
 I usually describe what I saw along the way.
 If the lake was full of kayaks or if I had it pretty much to myself.
 Did I see any wildlife?
-Was the weather pleasant or breezy.
-A record that I got for a 90 minute paddle across the water on a mid-week late afternoon.
+Was the weather pleasant or breezy?
+A record that I got for a 90-minute paddle across the water on a mid-week late afternoon.

-It is second nature for me now.
+It is second nature to me now.
 I have made it a habit that either at home or by the campfire, I put down a few lines about the day's paddling.
-I have even expanded to other journals to keep track of my cross country skiing, biking and hiking outings.
+I have even expanded to other journals to keep track of my cross-country skiing, biking and hiking outings.
 I like to look back, to see where I went and how I traveled down the trail that day.

 August 16, 2012...The night is cool, but still very beautiful and even peaceful.
 I could have paddled even more, except for the setting sun.

-It is not for everyone, I agree, but for those who enjoy remembering their days on the water I would recommend it.
-It will make each trip, whether a long days journey down river or a quick outing on the lake, an odyssey.
+It is not for everyone, I agree, but for those who enjoy remembering their days on the water, I would recommend it.
+It will make each trip, whether a long days journey down a river or a quick outing on the lake, an odyssey.